gavJackson/CV/README.md

 https://www.digital-mojo.com/ • gav_jackson@yahoo.com • 07587 426 936

 I truly believe that the frontend, the thing that users interact with, makes or breaks a digital product.
 Solid, robust and performant frontends show that you are trust worthy and established.
 Shonky, janky, slow frontends will harm your brand.
-Frontends can elevate your users experience beyond your competitors, they should be beautiful but they can also delight through attention to detail, consistency and cool micro interactions.
+Frontends can elevate your users' experience beyond your competitors, they should be beautiful but they can also delight through attention to detail, consistency and cool micro interactions.

 ## Profile